50 most popular Sherwin Williams neutral colors

 By doing so, the subtle differences in the undertones will be easier to discern.

-Additionally, placing paint samples near materials and furnishings in your room can help visualize how well they will complement your existing décor.
+I also like to place paint samples near materials and furnishings in a room.
+This helps visualize how well they complement existing décor.

 Finding the Right Balance